Developing SSE Type MCP Services

 ```

-Then open the above address in the browser, select SSE, and configure our SSE address to test:
+Then open the above address in your browser, select SSE, and configure our SSE address to test:

 ## Summary